manuelkiessling/manuel.kiessling.net/content/deploying-symfony2-applications-to-amazon-aws-with-scalarium.md

 </p>

 <p>
 I’m going to choose “SymfonyExample” as the name.
 Please choose “PHP” as the <em>Application Type</em>.
-If you are going to use the sample application that resides on Github, please choose a <em>Repository Type</em> of “Git”, and enter the following <em>Repository URL</em>: “git://github.com/MyHammer/ScalariumExampleSymfony2Application.git”.
+If you are going to use the sample application that resides on GitHub, please choose a <em>Repository Type</em> of “Git”, and enter the following <em>Repository URL</em>: “git://github.com/MyHammer/ScalariumExampleSymfony2Application.git”.
 All other parameters are not important for now – however, if you are configuring your own private repository, you will need to provide a deploy SSH key.
 </p>

 <p>
-Although this is sufficient to deploy the code from Github onto our instances, it’s not enough to actually get a running application.
-Additional steps are necessary after the code has been pulled from Github, and those steps need to be performed using a custom Chef recipe.
+Although this is sufficient to deploy the code from GitHub onto our instances, it’s not enough to actually get a running application.
+Additional steps are necessary after the code has been pulled from GitHub, and those steps need to be performed using a custom Chef recipe.
 We are going to write this recipe later, but we can already configure the cookbook that contains the recipe into our cloud.
 On the cloud overview page, select <em>Manage Cookbooks</em> from the <em>Actions</em> dropdown.
 </p>

 <p>